pseudodev/pseudodev.github.io/README.md

 * Navbar should collapse to Menu Button when window size is less than 1200px.
 * The above mentioned changes should be encorporated.

+## Issues that have been fixed:
+* Site is mobile compatible almost.
+* Navbar does collapse when size is less than 1200px.

 ## Author:
 * [Shivansh Rakesh](https://github.com/shivanshrakesh)